 Does a Tractor Need a Bill of Sale?

 When conducting a transfer of expensive farm equipment like a tractor and the corresponding attachments and accessories, it is an intelligent decision to commemorate it with authenticating documentation.
 A bill of sale may also be required if it must be registered or insured in your state of residence.
 It can also provide legal liability if the vehicle is used illegally after possession has changed from one owner to the next.

 How to Sell a Tractor

-You will want to first take steps to make the tractor look as polished as possible before photographing for your listing.
+You will want first to take steps to make the tractor look as polished as possible before photographing for your listing.
 Clean the vehicle as best you can to remove any debris from cracks and openings on the exterior.
-Check metal coverings for dents and rust spots and upholstery for any splits in the fabric and correct all present issues.
+Check metal coverings for dents, and rust spots and upholstery for any splits in the fabric and correct all present issues.
 Attend to any missing or broken instrument dials, decals or other parts and replace as needed.
-Test all components and engine to make sure all is in working order if there are any major problems consider getting them repaired to attain the highest value for your equipment.
+Test all components and engine to make sure all is in working order if there are any significant problems consider getting them repaired to attain the highest value for your equipment.

 Assemble all Accessories and Affiliated materials

 Gather all documents associated with the tractor, the user’s manual, title, maintenance records, and registration if it is required for your vehicle to transfer to the purchaser.
 You will want to determine how you will proceed with the sale when it comes to accessories and attachments.
 Selling the separate parts apart from the purchase of the tractor generally will not generate more income than selling them along with the tractor.
 Also, depending on the make and model of the vehicle, including the attachments can be a powerful tool when selling, as sometimes finding used or new attachments for particular older models can be few and far between.